Skip to content

 How to Inject Safely

-A practical guide covering equipment, reconstitution, injection technique, alternative administration routes, and storage.
+Equipment, reconstitution, injection technique, alternative administration routes, and storage — in one place.

 Equipment Needed

-• 1.Insulin syringes (29-31 gauge, 0.5 mL or 1 mL) — these are thin enough for subcutaneous injection with minimal pain.
+• 01Insulin syringes (29-31 gauge, 0.5 mL or 1 mL) — these are thin enough for subcutaneous injection with minimal pain.
 Available at most pharmacies.

-• 2.Bacteriostatic water (BAC water) — sterile water with 0.9% benzyl alcohol as a preservative.
-This is used to reconstitute lyophilized (freeze-dried) peptides.
+• 02Bacteriostatic water (BAC water) — sterile water with 0.9% benzyl alcohol as a preservative.
+Used to reconstitute lyophilized peptides.
 Do not use regular sterile water if you plan to use the vial over multiple days.

-• 3.Alcohol swabs — 70% isopropyl alcohol pads to sanitize the vial stopper and injection site.
+• 03Alcohol swabs — 70% isopropyl alcohol pads to sanitize the vial stopper and injection site.

-• 4.Sharps container — a dedicated container for disposing of used needles safely.
+• 04Sharps container — a dedicated container for disposing of used needles safely.
 Never recap or reuse needles.

-• 5.Mixing syringe (optional) — a slightly larger syringe (3 mL, 21-23 gauge) can make reconstitution easier, especially with larger volumes of BAC water.
+• 05Mixing syringe (optional) — a slightly larger syringe (3 mL, 21-23 gauge) can make reconstitution easier, especially with larger volumes of BAC water.

 Reconstitution: Mixing Powder + Water